Skip to main content

 Terminal

-1. To report all that is happening when you perform a test inside the Wizard.
+1. To report everything that happens when you perform a test inside the Wizard.

-2. To run Python commands, especially to communicate and control the drive using the ingeniamotion library.
+2. To run Python commands, especially to communicate with and control the drive using the ingeniamotion library.

 The next sections explain these two use cases in detail.

-The terminal is a widget that reports all that is happening when you perform a test inside the Wizard.
-Every time that you click a button with "Test" on it, it will open the Terminal widget at the bottom of your screen (see green rectangle below) and it will report a description of all the steps that the test is running.
-This is done for 2 main reasons:
+The Terminal is a widget that reports everything that happens during a Wizard test.
+Every time a “Test“ button is clicked, the Terminal widget opens at the bottom of the screen (see the green rectangle below) and displays a description of all the steps run during the test.
+This is done for two main reasons:

-• To give full visibility of the steps that the test is running
+• To provide full visibility into the steps that the test is running.

-• To understand easily the source of the problem if a particular test fails
+• To easily understand the source of any problem if a particular test fails.

-The terminal can also be used as a Python command prompt to run commands or short scripts.
-To open the terminal click on the following button in the toolbar:
+The Terminal can also be used as a Python command prompt to run commands or short scripts.
+To open the Terminal, click the following button in the toolbar:

-Then the terminal opens, and a Python console starts:
+When the Terminal opens, a Python console starts:

 Using command prompts to interact with the drive

-Ingeniamotion is an open-source Python library used to facilitate the interaction with the Novanta Servo drives.
-The use of the library is optional, but if you would like to use it, you can find the detailed documentation here: Welcome to ingeniamotion’s documentation! — ingeniamotion 0.7.0 documentation (ingeniamc.com).
+Ingeniamotion is an open-source Python library used to facilitate the interaction with Novanta Servo drives.
+The use of the library is optional, but if you would like to use it, you can find the detailed documentation here: Welcome to ingeniamotion’s documentation!.

 Once a drive is connected, the mc (MotionController) object can be used to call ingeniamotion functions.